Samsung/tizen-docs/docs/application/native/guides/multimedia/stream-recorder.md

     }
     ```

 2. You can set the bitrate of the video encoder with the `streamrecorder_set_video_encoder_bitrate()` function.
-Even if the bitrate was set, it can depend on the stream buffer which you push.You can also set the file format for the recording media stream by invoking the `streamrecorder_set_file_format()` function.
-Before setting the file format, check the file formats your device supports using the `streamrecorder_foreach_supported_file_format()` function.Finally, you need to set the file path to store the recorded data by invoking the `streamrecorder_set_filename()` function.
+Even if the bitrate was set, it can depend on the stream buffer which you push.

+    You can also set the file format for the recording media stream by invoking the `streamrecorder_set_file_format()` function.
+Before setting the file format, check the file formats your device supports using the `streamrecorder_foreach_supported_file_format()` function.

+    Finally, you need to set the file path to store the recorded data by invoking the `streamrecorder_set_filename()` function.

     ```
     staticintg_bitrate = 288000;